Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get the count of dream symbols available for each letter A-Z', specifying the verb, resource, and scope.
-It distinguishes from sibling tools like get_dreams_symbols by focusing on alphabetical navigation.
+The description clearly states the tool gets the count of dream symbols for each letter A-Z. It distinguishes itself from sibling tools by focusing on letter-based counts rather than symbol details, IDs, or random symbols.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.